Star City Slayer: Powers and abilities

 The Star City Slayer is a master of the occult.

 In other media

 Stanley Dover appears in the seventh season of Arrow, portrayed by Brendan Fletcher.
-This version is a mentally unstable serial killer who has murdered several people inside and outside of prison and puts on a timid, weak facade.
-While imprisoned in Slabside Maximum Security Prison, Dover quickly befriends Oliver Queen, who frequently defends Dover from the other inmates.
-After discovering Dover's true personality and his framing of Ben Turner for the stabbing of a prison guard however, Queen abandons Dover, who breaks out amidst a riot incited by Ricardo Diaz.
-Dover eventually resurfaces to attack Queen's allies under the belief that they are bad influences on him before Queen eventually subdues Dover and the authorities return him to Slabside.
+This version is a mentally unstable serial killer who is held in Slabside Maximum Security Prison and puts on a timid, weak facade.
+While imprisoned in Slabside, Dover quickly befriends Oliver Queen, who frequently defends Dover from the other inmates.
+After discovering Dover's true personality and his framing of Ben Turner for the stabbing of a prison guard, Queen abandons Dover.